01740 655437 exams@entercic.org

 robust evidence of need is always required

 We’re currently unable to support Scribes or Readers.
-We also do not support sole room / separate invigilation during the Summer examination series.
+We also do not support sole room / separate invigilation, or breakout rooms during any examination series.

 Please note: You must approach us with accurate information which has robust evidence of need.
 We do not support ‘preferences’, only professionally-validated evidence.
 If you request an access arrangement to which you are not entitled, this may be seen as malpractice and we will not support any action which may lead to malpractice.